wehkamp/front-end-guide/README.md

 <img alt="Cypress Logo" src="./images/cypress-io-logo.png" width="100" />

-[Cypress](https://www.cypress.io/) is a test engine that runs unit and integration (so called end-to-end testing) tests in your browser.
+[Cypress](https://www.cypress.io/) is a test engine that runs unit and integration (so-called end-to-end testing) tests in your browser.
 It's language agnostic, and no dependencies have to install before using it.
 It provides real-time command execution, shows your application when testing, it's easy to debug and has a simple API.

  - [Cypress getting started guide](https://docs.cypress.io/guides/getting-started/why-cypress.html#What-You???ll-Learn)
 - [Cypress API reference](https://docs.cypress.io/api/introduction/api.html)